aashmore/aashmore.github.io/_members/anthony-ashmore.md

   github: https://github.com/aashmore
 ---

 My research focuses on computational techniques for the geometry of string compactifications and quantum field theories.
+I also study geometry and string theory using purely theoretical tools, such as generalised geometry.

 I grew up in the seaside town of Blackpool in the UK and received my undergraduate degree from the University of Oxford in 2011.
 I completed a PhD in Theoretical Physics at Imperial College London and then took up a Junior Research Fellowship at Merton College, University of Oxford.
-I then moved to the University of Pennsylvania before heading to the University of Chicago for a Marie Curie Fellowship, and then to Sorbonne Universite in Paris.
+I then moved to the University of Pennsylvania as a postdoctoral fellow before heading to the University of Chicago for Marie Curie Fellowship, and then to Sorbonne Université in Paris.
+I joined Skidmore College in Fall 2024.